jggautier/dataverse-scripts/README.md

 # dataverse-scripts
 Scripts for automating things in a Dataverse repository, plus some other scripts.
 The scripts are written using Python 3 and a Mac OS.
-Compatability with Python 2 and Windows is limited, although I plan to improve compability with Windows over time.
+Compatability with Python 2 and Windows is limited, although I plan to improve compatibility with Windows over time.

 ### get_dataset_PIDs.py
 Gets the persistent identifiers of any datasets in a given Dataverse installation or a given dataverse within that installation (and optionally all of the dataverses within that dataverse)